 Often called the Hub of the South, Atlanta continues to be one of the most desired cities in the country to relocate to.
 With the busiest airport in the world and major Interstates that run through it, it is also one of the nation’s most connected cities.

 Unfortunately, Atlanta also faces serious substance abuse problems, much of which is still not being openly discussed enough.
 While there are instances such as the Heroin Triangle special report from the local NBC affiliate, there is a distinct lack of treatment programs, supportive services and public discussion about dealing with the epidemic on a local level.

 Substance Abuse Treatment in Atlanta

-Only recently have more alcoholism treatment program providers recognized this as being such an under-served community (the Atlanta metro area has roughly 6 million people now) and more drug rehab programs are opening to be able to help those in need.
+Only recently have more alcoholism treatment program in atlanta providers recognized this as being such an under-served community (the Atlanta metro area has roughly 6 million people now) and more drug rehab programs are opening to be able to help those in need.
 Finding the right outpatient rehab center for your situation may be a bit difficult still.

 A quick search online will result in a few programs, and some are listed at the SAMHSA directory, but there are plenty that aren’t easily found in either place.
 There are some newer programs, some faith-based facilities and other types of centers.

 If you’re looking for help for yourself or a loved one in the Atlanta area, we contact us today.
 If we’re not the right program for you, we can help you find other additional local resources that may be a better fit.

 Since we provide outpatient treatment services, it is also common for people who need stabilization first to attend a detox and short-term residential center and then start our program afterwards for longer-term care of another 6 – 8 weeks or more.

 Call 1-800-556-2966 today for more information.